 .clickable), or all

-- Display method determines how the placement and thereby the modification content are placed in relation to the target element in the page code.
+- Display method determines how the placement and modification content are placed in relation to the target element in the page code.
 A placement can either complement or replace existing content on the page, and it can do both in a number of different ways, such as replace an entire element or just the element content.
 You can select from the following display methods:

 - Replace content replaces the original content of the target element with the modification content.